Namespaces

 (2) (since C++17)

-1) Moves elements from the range [firstlast) to an uninitialized memory area beginning at d_first as if by
+1) Copies the elements from [firstlast) (using move semantics if supported) to an uninitialized memory area beginning at d_first as if by

 for (; first != last; ++d_first, (void) ++first)